The Board of Directors oversees the business of Cancer Council SA, the business name of the Anti-Cancer Foundation of South Australia (the ‘Company’).

 - 25 March 2015

-Catherine Branson is a former judge of the Federal Court of Australia and the immediate past President of the Australian Human Rights Commission.
-Earlier in her career she held the positions of Crown Solicitor of South Australia and CEO of the Attorney-General’s Department (SA) before leaving public employment to practice as a barrister at the Adelaide Bar.
+Director Catherine Branson is a former Judge of the Federal Court of Australia and a past President of the Australian Human Rights Commission.
+Earlier in her career she held the positions of Crown Solicitor of South Australia and CEO of the Attorney-General’s Department (SA) before leaving public employment to practise as a Barrister.
+Catherine is presently Deputy Chancellor of The University of Adelaide, an Adjunct Professor of the Adelaide Law School and a Fellow of the Australian Academy of Law.
+She Chairs the Board of the Human Rights Law Centre.
+Throughout her career she has served in a voluntary capacity on the governance or advisory bodies of a significant number of organisations and charities involved with the arts, health, education or human rights.

 Mrs Belinda Jennings